Search for cities, countries, lakes and rivers

 Water Temperature Chart for Otter Creek River Over the Last 30 Days

-Today the water temperature in Otter Creek River is lower than the same day in previous years.
-The water temperature range here in June is from 14°C to 22°C. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+Today the water temperature in Otter Creek River is higher than the same day in previous years.
+The water temperature range here in October is from 46°F to 61°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Otter Creek are presented in the table below.